-Feature detection uses OpenCV to detect faces/features in an image when the image is uploaded.
-The detected features stored internally as a focal point in the focal\point\{x, y, width, height} fields on the Image model.
+Feature detection uses OpenCV, the Open Source Computer Vision Library, to detect faces/features in an image when the image is uploaded.
+The detected features are stored internally as a focal point in the focal\point\{x, y, width, height} fields on the Image model.
 These fields are used by the fill image filter when an image is rendered in a template to crop the image.